 Account hacking is on the rise.
 There are at least 30 billion devices connected online, with each device having access to multiple accounts (mine mobile has over 40 different apps/accounts alone).
-That is lots of accounts for cyber criminals to hack.
+That is many accounts for cyber criminals to hack.

 Hackers aim to access your personal information with a view to either holding it to ransom, or committing crimes such as identity theft.
-When you think about all our activity online, from banking to social media, there are lots of opportunities for hackers to cause lots of damage out there.
+When you think about all our activity online, from banking to social media, there are many opportunities for hackers to cause lots of damage out there.

 Cyber criminals use a variety of techniques to access your information, including phishing for access through realistic looking fake e-mails that have trojan's and other forms of malware that do the damage when the fake link is clicked or attachment opened.

 Once the link is clicked or attachment opened, a series of events are set in motion, which can include keystroke software being installed to pick up all of your actions that enable access to your accounts.

 In addition, it is reported that over 60% of people use the same password for all of their accounts.
 Whilst this is convenient for you, it is also convenient for the cyber criminal.
 Not keeping up with software patching also presents another attack vector for hackers.

 In this article, we simply review good practices you can use to protect your online accounts.